 People at a gallery

-In additiona to all these activities, we featured a variety of booths and interactive displays.
-Students in PHIL 3630 Jainism learned about Jain dietary practices and prepared food to share according to the Jain guidelines.
+In addition to all these activities, we featured a variety of booths and interactive displays.
+Students in PHIL 3630 Jainism learned about Jain dietary practices and ran a food both with their own dishes prepared according to the Jain guidelines.
 The Arihanta Institute was represented at a booth informing attendees about its online programming.
 And multiple other local Jain businesses and organizations ran booths at the fair.

 Booths